smart-edge-open/ido-specs/doc/flavors.md

 - OpenNESS 5G Microservices
 - OAM(Operation, Administration, Maintenance) and AF(Application Function) on the OpenNESS Controller/K8S Master.
 - Reference NEF(Network Exposure Function) and CNTF(Core Network Test Function) on the OpenNESS Edge Nodes/K8S Node.
+- Istio service mesh
+- Kiali management console

+> **NOTE:** It is an expectation that the `core-cplane` deployment flavor is done for a setup consisting of *at least one* OpenNESS edge node, i.e: the `inventory.ini` must contain at least one host name under the `edgenode_group` section.

 > **NOTE:** For a real deployment with the 5G Core Network Functions the NEF and CNTF can be uninstalled using helm charts.
 Refer to [OpenNESS using CNCA](applications-onboard/using-openness-cnca.md)